isamplesorg/home/README.md

 * Kerstin Lehnert, Columbia University
 * Ramona Walls, University of Arizona
 * Neil Davies, The Regents of the University of California, Berkeley
-* David Vieglais, University of Kansas Biodiversity Institute.
+* David Vieglais, University of Kansas Biodiversity Institute

 ---